 Miner’s Refuge has taken up the challenge of drawing upon and adapting those lessons of industrial rural vernacular to accommodate the needs of a modern lifestyle.
 The building massing is mindful and reminiscent of the history of mining in the valley.
 Its long linear circulation corridor leads from the entry along the entire length of the house giving access to the living and sleeping spaces.

 Sustainability begins with building restraint.
 The owners of Miner’s Refuge came to the table with a smart and simple program that could satisfy their living needs in less than 1900 SF.
 The home, shared between two families, incorporates an open kitchen/living/dining area, two modest master suites and a small bunk room accommodating up to four guests.
 Renewable and environmentally responsible products were used where possible, the orientation and detailing of the building take solar gain into consideration and efficient mechanical systems combine to make Miners Refuge a project respectful of its environment.

-The visual, physical and conceptual connections to place were the driving force in the design and what makes this project unique.
+The visual, physical and conceptual connections to place were the driving force in the design and set this project apart.
 The beautiful landscape and charm of rural eastern Washington is what initially attracted the owners to this area.
-It is this character that the design for the Minor’s Refuge embraces and aims to protect.
+It is this character that the design for the Miner’s Refuge embraces and aims to protect.